danriley11/Symbio/README.md

 1. ~~Hands: 9,9,T,6,6 vs 8,8,8,5,7 results in Player1 Winning.
 HighCard compares the T to 8~~
 2. Hands: 9,9,T,8,6 vs 8,8,4,6,7 results in Player2 Winning.
 Sorting algorithm outputs: T,9,9,8,6 vs 8,8,7,6,4.
 Pair comparison is never triggered.

+## To Do

+- Resolve sorting algorithm bug
+- Assign values to suits
+- Configure win conditions for suits

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).